AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InterfaceClassLibTypeExtensions/README.md

 InterfaceClassLibTypeExtensions Class
 =====================================
-AutomationML 2.1 APIExtension methods for an InterfaceClassLib element and its defining class [InterfaceClassLibType][1].
+Extension methods for an InterfaceClassLib element and its defining class [InterfaceClassLibType][1].

 Inheritance Hierarchy